Resume Tips

 Project Manager Resume Skills

-The right skills section does more than list abilities, it proves you have the specific competencies hiring managers seek.
+The right skills section does more than list abilities: it proves you have the specific competencies hiring managers seek.
 Organize your skills strategically.

-Hard Skills (Technical & Methodological)
+Hard Skills (Technical and Methodological)

-METHODOLOGIES & FRAMEWORKS
+METHODOLOGIES AND FRAMEWORKS

 Agile, Scrum, Kanban, Waterfall, Hybrid, Lean, Six Sigma, PRINCE2, PMBOK